777arc/textbook/content/digital_modulation.rst

 Take a moment to try to answer these questions:

-1. How many bits per second are transmitted in the example shown below?
+1. How many bits per second are transmitted in the example shown above?
 2. How many pairs of these data wires would be needed to transmit 1 gigabit/sec?
-3. If a modulation scheme had 16 different levels, how many bits per symbol is that?
+3. If a modulation scheme has 16 different levels, how many bits per symbol is that?
 4. With 16 different levels and 8 ns symbols, how many bits per second is that?

 .. raw:: html